Our Team (Members, Authors and Associates)

 PRATIBHA SINGH (Research Intern: July- August 2021) is currently pursuing a bachelor’s degree in Liberal Arts & Humanities from O.P Jindal Global University, Sonipat, Haryana.
 She is doing her major course in Political Science and International Relations.
 Her areas of interest include South Asian security, public policy research and analysis.
 She is working on a timeline on the "Rohingya Migration and Refugee Crisis in India".

 AYAN H. BARMAN (Research Intern: July- August 2021) is currently pursuing his bachelor’s degree in Political Science and International Relations at O.P Jindal Global University.
 He is enrolled in the Jindal School of Liberal Arts and Humanities.
 His areas of interest include analyzing US Hegemony, Nuclear footprint and deterrence, Post-Cold War relations, Non-Aligned Movement, and contemporary Indian Politics.
 He is engaged in a fact file compilation on "Chemical Weapon, Terrorism/Crime/Assassination".

 SIMRAN KOTHARI was part of the research team at SSPC between September- November 2020.
 She has previously worked as a policy intern at Society for Development Studies, New Delhi.
 She holds a master's degree in International Studies from Symbiosis International University, Pune.
 She has done triple majors in Media, Economics, and Political Science from Christ University, Bangalore.
-Her areas of interest are West Asia, Gender Studies, Traditional and Non-Traditional Security threats in the region.
+Her areas of interest are West Asia, Gender Studies, and Traditional and Non-Traditional Security threats in the region.

 PRETY PRIYA was a Research Intern at the Society for the Study of Peace and Conflict, New Delhi (July - August 2020).
 Presently, She is doing BBA-LLB (2nd year-Law) at OP Jindal Global University, Sonipat.
 Her areas of interest include Human Rights Law and International Refugee Law and Protection.
 She also works as a junior editor at ‘The Law Culture’ blog.
 She has published an Issue Brief on "Rohingya Crisis: The Political and Humanitarian Discourse" (August 14, 2020).

 SAMAR SJB RANA: Samar was associated as a research intern (September –November 2019).
 He is a Graduate in Political Science from Hindu College, Delhi University.
-He previously worked with Samriddhi Foundation (Non-profit think tank) and Lead International, both based in Nepal.
+He previously worked with Samriddhi Foundation (A non-profit think tank) and Lead International, both based in Nepal.
 Samar just completed a three-week summer course at the University of Hong Kong on Political Economy in July 2019.